Sunshine Buttess (aka Wichita Wall) Rock Climbing

 From Exit 201 in Frisco, travel West on I-70 for approximately 0.2 miles (passing the old mine ruins on the right).
 As you merge into traffic, turn on your right turn signal and ride the shoulder.
 Soon you will come to a small, grassy clearing.
 Park here.
 You know you are in the correct location when you see the sign (soon to come) denoting the parking area marking the Wichita Wall and the Ding Dong Dome, attached to the old high-power line pole "stump".
 Currently there is an old shoe atop the "stump".
 Follow cairns up the large talus to a path through the aspens to the wall.
 The trail splits, heading left will take you to the West and Central walls, heading right will bring you to the East Wall.
 To gain the West and Central walls, the trail brings you to a 6 step iron ladder and fixed line.
 This leads you under the Central wall and continues on to the West wall, 60m left.

-Browse More Classics in Sunshine Buttess (aka Wichita Wall)
+Browse More Rock Climbing Classics in Sunshine Buttess (aka Wichita Wall)

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sunshine Buttess (aka Wichita Wall):
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sunshine Buttess (aka Wichita Wall):

 Featured Route For Sunshine Buttess (aka Wichita Wall)